by Stephanie Reid, MD FRCPC

 Steatosis is the term used to describe the presence of fat droplets within the hepatocytes.
 In steatosis, the hepatocytes contain clear areas of fat droplets when viewed under a microscope.
 Pathologists use a scale to describe the amount of fat in a liver with steatosis.
 The scale is based on the percentage of liver cells that contain fat droplets:

 The scale used by most pathologists includes:

 Mallory bodies form because of damage to hepatocytes.
-Under the microscope they look like dark pink material inside of the cells.
+Under the microscope, they look like dark pink material inside the hepatocytes cells.
 Mallory bodies are present in specific forms of liver disease and their presence or absence helps guide pathologists to a diagnosis.